SmogJ/PublicHealth-RAG-Africa/JOURNAL.md

 ### **Progress Made:**
 * Was able to complete the html scraping script and save as json file.
+* was able to start the extract_pdf script.

 ### **Challenges Encountered & Solutions:**